You have no items in your shopping cart.

 So, how do you shield your stash from sunlight?
 The best way to protect your buds is by storing them in:

-Opaque and airtight containers like this Alien stash jar are perfect for keeping your buds fresh and flavourful.
+Opaque and airtight containers like these ceramic “Dia de los Muertos” and “Alien” stash jars are perfect for keeping your buds fresh and flavourful.

 Humidity is a fickle friend when it comes to cannabis storage.
 Too little, and your bud becomes dry and brittle.
 Too much, and you’re looking at a moldy mess.
 So, what’s the sweet spot?
 Aim for a relative humidity between 55% and 62%.